Sensors in Space

 Course Duration and Dates

-• Course Duration: 6 weeks online + 1 in-person workshop
+• Course Duration: 7 weeks online

 Course Summary